 What is our trading focus?

-Nasdaq 100 (USNAS100.I) and S&P 500 (US500.I) – US equities posted a strong rally on Friday, with the S&P 500 index closing just some 10 points shy of its high, while the Nasdaq 100 Index pulled further away from the pivotal lows of last week.
-But the Monday opening saw futures gapping lower on the story discussed below.
-The S&P 500 needs to remain well above 3,900 into today’s close as a move back to that level would erase Friday’s impressive move, while the Nasdaq 100 index is in a more fragile position and has already unwound the Friday rally overnight.
+Nasdaq 100 (USNAS100.I) and S&P 500 (US500.I) – US equities posted a strong rally on Friday, with the S&P 500 index closing just some 10 points shy of its all-time record high, while the Nasdaq 100 Index pulled further away from the pivotal lows of last week.
+But the Monday opening saw futures gapping lower on the Archegos story discussed below.
+The S&P 500 needs to remain well above 3,900 into today’s close as a move back to that level would erase Friday’s impressive move, while the Nasdaq 100 index is in a more fragile position and has already unwound all of the Friday rally overnight.
 The key level there was last week’s low near 12,600, a break of which could open for a full test of the big 12,200 low.

 USDJPY and JPY crosses – after poking to new highs for the cycle just below 110.00, USDJPY eased back on the rally in US treasuries overnight.
 The pair is at a sensitive crossroads technically after having progressed to new highs late last week and any stumble here and close back below 109.00 could suggest that the USDJPY pair (and likely other JPY crosses) is capped for now and could consolidate lower, while a fresh surge in US yields could see the recent rally hold and challenge the pivotal 110.00 level.

-EURUSD – the EURUSD showed few signs of life on Friday, only managing a weak nod of the head as US equities surged higher, perhaps held back by a sharp new sell-off in US treasuries.The focus on the US recovering rapidly relative to Europe, still mired in new Covid lockdowns, could intensify on signs of a more sharply recovering US market this week, as key data is up for the US market this week through the Friday US jobs report.
+EURUSD – the EURUSD showed few signs of life on Friday, only managing a weak nod of the head as US equities surged higher, perhaps held back by a sharp new sell-off in US treasuries.The focus on the US recovering rapidly relative to Europe, still mired in new Covid lockdowns, could intensify on signs of a more sharply recovering USlabour market this week, as key data is up for the US labour market this week through the Friday US jobs report.
 The next major support area for EURUSD is down toward 1.1600, while a rally to 1.1900 would be needed to begin neutralizing the recent sell-off.

 Crude oil (OILUKMAY21 & OILUSMAY21) crude oil eased lower on news that the ship stuck in the Suez Canal was partially freed (see more below) and over the next couple of sessions, price swings are likely to be quite headline driven on this issue.